tulip-control/tulip-control/doc/install.rst

 `MacPorts <http://www.macports.org/>`_ user, please note that MacPorts does not do this linking automatically.

-In previous versions of TuLiP, ``polytope`` was a subpackage of ``tulip``.
-It is now a separate package, but for convenience, a copy is bundled with some releases of TuLiP.

 Once all of the above preparations are completed, you can install TuLiP::

   $ pip install .